just-some-tall-bloke/isa-ram-expansion/README.md

 - It is simple and easy to build.
 - PCB is small so it is inexpensive to have produced.
 - No drivers needed.
 (For conventional memory support)
-- Desienged with KiCad, files available here.
+- Desinged with KiCad, files available here.
 Free to modify.
 - This card only supports conventional memory, no EMS.
 Extra RAM can be mapped into the high memory space (above 640k) allowing for UMB on XT machines.
 - Required parts to build are marked on the PCB silk screen and on the schematic.
 (Sorry no BOM)

-To access UBM, there are various DOS utilities to do this.
-I have a set of them uploaded in this REPO: https://github.com/misterblack1/tandy1000ex-hx-ram/tree/master/umb_dos_utils
+To access UMB, there are various DOS utilities to do this.
+I have a set of them uploaded in this repo: https://github.com/misterblack1/tandy1000ex-hx-ram/tree/master/umb_dos_utils

 This card has 512k of 8-bit RAM on it.
 Therefore, you can map that 512k into the 8088 address space in 128k chunks.
 (Four chunks.)
 Use the DIP switches to select which banks are mapped by disabling the extra RAM on the ISA card.
 Even though you can map the 512k into all of the 1024k of address space in the 8088, please remember the mapping repeats once.